super7ramp/croiseur/croiseur-solver/README.md

 ### Solver plugins

-Solver plugins are libraries implementing the crosswords solver provider interface defined in `croiseur-solver-spi` and thus usable by the `croiseur` library.
+Solver plugins are libraries implementing the `croiseur` solver provider interface defined in `croiseur-solver-spi` and thus usable by the `croiseur` library.
 Their names are suffixed with `-plugin`.